oyar99/passwordy/projects/ngx-passwordy/README.md

 ## Notes

-Make sure to include "node_modules/material-design-icons/iconfont/material-icons.css" in your angular json so that the eye icon is loaded properly
+Make sure to include "node_modules/material-design-icons/iconfont/material-icons.css" in your angular json so that the eye icon is loaded properly.

 ## Properties